 5.2.5 Usage for realising LI_T2

-For the purposes of realising LI_T2 between a TF and a Triggered POI, the TF plays the role of the “ADMF” as defined in the ETSI TS 103 221-1 [7] reference model (clause 4.2), and the triggered POI plays the role of the “NE”.*** NEXT CHANGE ***
+For the purposes of realising LI_T2 between a TF and a Triggered POI, the TF plays the role of the “ADMF” as defined in the ETSI TS 103 221-1 [7] reference model (clause 4.2), and the triggered POI plays the role of the “NE”.

+In case the TF receives from the Triggered POI an error in the answer to a triggering message, the TF shall send a ReportTaskIssue message to the LIPF.
+In such case, the failure of LI shall not impact the target's, or other users' services.

+*** NEXT CHANGE ***

 5.2.6 Usage for realising LI_T3

 For the purposes of realising LI_T3 between a TF and a Triggered POI, the TF plays the role of the “ADMF” as defined in the ETSI TS 103 221-1 [7] reference model (clause 4.2), and the triggered POI plays the role of the “NE”.

+In case the TF receives from the Triggered POI an error in the answer to a triggering message, the TF shall send a ReportTaskIssue message to the LIPF.
+In such case, the failure of LI shall not impact the target's, or other users' services.

 *** END OF CHANGES ***